 Article continues below this ad

 However, this didn’t come without any hurdles.
 The heavy favorite was ranked No. 2 in the NCAA due to his personal best.
-Yet, when it came to that fateful night of the Men’s 10,000m Final at the NCAA Outdoor Track & Field Championships.
-Even though a fall pushed him to fifth place, he clawed his way to the top down the stretch with a 58.16-second split over the final 400m.
+Yet, when it came to that fateful night of the men’s 10,000m final at the NCAA Outdoor Track & Field Championships, even though a fall pushed him to fifth place, he clawed his way to the top down the stretch with a 58.16-second split over the final 400m.

-Crossing the line 28:07.82, Habtom Samuel became the first UNM athlete to win an NCAA outdoor individual title since Weini Kelati won the women’s 100,000m in 2019 and the first man to do it for the Lobos since Josh Kerr in 2017.
-The 20-year-old is the eighth man in program history to win an NCAA Individual Championship – both he and Kerr are the only ones to win in the 21st century.
+Crossing the line at 28:07.82, Habtom Samuel became the first UNM athlete to win an NCAA outdoor individual title since Weini Kelati won the women’s 100,000m in 2019 and the first man to do it for the Lobos since Josh Kerr in 2017.
+The 20-year-old is the eighth man in program history to win an NCAA Individual Championship—both he and Kerr are the only ones to win in the 21st century.
 While he had to settle for another second-place finish yet again, he’s definitely proved his mettle on the track.
 Did you watch his incredible race?

 Have something to say?